 For Rafael, the end of DACA represents drastic and dangerous change.
 It spells the end of access to the work that he loves and a halt to his career after graduation.
 Moreover, it means "going back to living in the reality of survival mode," forever uncertain of his place and permanence in his own home, and without opportunity to flourish and grow.

 Andrea.
-Andrea is a legal assistant at amicus American Friends Service Committee.
-Andrea was born and baptized in Ecuador, but brought to New Jersey by her parents when she was a year and a half old.
-Andrea grew up in the Catholic Church.
-She went to Sunday school, took First Communion, and received
+Andrea is a legal assistant at amicus American Friends Service by her parents when she was a year and a half old.
+Andrea grew up in the Catholic